sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 ## Objective
 This project is for identifying and marking lane lines on the road.

-Above GIF images are showing sample input (at left side) and sample output (at right side) obtained by using Python and OpenCV.
+Above GIF images are showing sample input (at left side) and sample output (at right side) obtained by using Python and OpenCV (Open Computer Vision).

 ## Introduction